sarkarcapital/vc/TESTS.md

-│   │   └── It returns the permissions expected for the update from build 2 │   └── When Calling prepareUpdate for an update from build 3 │       └── It returns the permissions expected for the update from build 3 (empty list) └── Given The context is prepareUninstallation
+│   │   └── It returns the permissions expected for the update from build 2 │   └── When Calling prepareUpdate for an update from build 3 │       └── It returns the permissions expected for the update from build 3 (empty list) ├── Given The context is prepareUninstallation
-    ├── When Calling prepareUninstallation and helpers contain a GovernanceWrappedERC20 token │   └── It correctly returns permissions, when the required number of helpers is supplied └── When Calling prepareUninstallation and helpers contain a GovernanceERC20 token └── It correctly returns permissions, when the required number of helpers is supplied
+│   ├── When Calling prepareUninstallation and helpers contain a GovernanceWrappedERC20 token │   │   └── It correctly returns permissions, when the required number of helpers is supplied │   └── When Calling prepareUninstallation and helpers contain a GovernanceERC20 token │       └── It correctly returns permissions, when the required number of helpers is supplied ├── Given The installation parameters are defined
+│   ├── When Calling encodeInstallationParameters with the parameters │   │   └── It Should return the correct ABI-encoded byte representation │   └── When Calling decodeInstallationParameters with the encoded data │       └── It Should return the original installation parameters ├── Given The installation request is for a new token // The token address in TokenSettings is address(0) │   └── When Calling prepareInstallation
+│       └── It Should return exactly 7 permissions to be granted, including one for minting ├── Given The installation request is for an existing IVotescompliant token │   └── When Calling prepareInstallation 2
+│       └── It Should return exactly 6 permissions to be granted and NOT deploy a new token ├── Given A plugin is being updated from a build version less than 3 │   └── When Calling prepareUpdate with fromBuild  2
+│       ├── It Should return the initData for the update and a new VotingPowerCondition helper │       └── It Should return 5 permission changes (1 revoke and 4 grants) ├── Given A plugin is being uninstalled
+│   └── When Calling prepareUninstallation
+│       └── It Should return exactly 6 permissions to be revoked ├── Given A token contract that implements the IVotes interface functions │   └── When Calling supportsIVotesInterface with the tokens address │       └── It Should return true
+└── Given A token contract that does not implement the IVotes interface functions
+    └── When Calling supportsIVotesInterface with the tokens address 2 └── It Should return false
 ```
 ```
 UpgradingTest